UK Summer School

 English language level

 The language of instruction for the course is English.
 In order to fully access the programme, the English language ability of participants should be equivalent to IELTS 6.0 with no less than 5.5 in each element.

 The UK Campus Summer School applications for 2017 are now closed.
-Applicants will be notified of the success of their application no later than 5pm (UK time) on Friday 17 March.
+Details for the 2018 School will be available soon.

 For further information, please contact the International Office at your home campus or email the UK Campus Short Courses Administrator.